-We respond to requests for information by phone, e-mail and mail.
+We respond to requests for information.
 Our team of experts has more than 50 years of combined experience in farmland conservation.
 We provide reliable, accurate information.
 We supply statistics, review plans, easements and ordinances; recommend applicable model laws or documents; and make referrals to other farmland protection entities.

-The FIC serves agricultural landowners, concerned citizens, planners, local officials, state agency staff, land trusts and policymakers.
+The FIC serves agricultural landowners and farmers; concerned citizens; planners, local, state and federal officials; land trusts and lawmakers.
 FIC answer service staff inform landowners about farmland protection options and conservation programs to improve on-farm stewardship.
-We help communities and states create new or improve existing policies and programs to reduce agricultural land conservation, permanently protect land and support the business of agriculture.
+We help communities and states create new or improve existing policies and programs to reduce agricultural land conversion, permanently protect land and support the business of agriculture.

 The FIC is authorized by the federal Farmland Protection Policy Act (FPPA), the first federal law to address the loss of productive agricultural land to non-farm development.
 The purpose of the FPPA is to minimize the extent to which federal programs contribute to the unnecessary conversion of farmland to nonagricultural uses.
 It also directs the Secretary of Agriculture to "…designate one or more farmland information centers to serve as central depositories and distribution points for information on farmland issues, policies, programs, technical principles, and innovative actions or proposals by local and State governments."
 AFT and NRCS have worked together since 1994 to fulfill this requirement.

 The FIC is a member of the Agriculture Network Information Center (AgNIC), an alliance of the National Agricultural Library, land-grant university libraries and other organizations that provide online access to agricultural information.